4. Nongovernmental bodies

 The PIA generally applies.
 For bodies receiving public funds or benefits, the PIA only applies if the body receives sufficient public funds to be deemed an "agent" of the State.
 See, e.g. Moberly v.
 Herboldsheimer, 276 Md.
 211, 345 A.2d 855 (1975).
 In addition, a non-governmental body created by statute, but that receives no public funds, may be subject to the PIA if: (1) the body serves a public purpose, (2) the government exercises a certain degree of control over it; and (3) it is immune from tort liability.
 A.S.
 Abell Publishing Co. v.
 Mezzanote, 297 Md.
 26, 464 A.2d 1068 (1983) (holding that the Maryland Insurance Guaranty Association, a public entity created by statute but receiving no public funds, is subject to the PIA).

 The definition of "public body" includes "[a]ny other body which is created by state or local authority or which is primarily funded by or through state or local authority."
 Mich.
 Comp.
-Laws Ann. § 15.232(d)(iv); see Detroit News v.
-Policemen and Firemen Retirement System, 252 Mich.
+Laws Ann. § 15.232(h)(iv); see also Detroit News v.
+Policemen & Firemen Ret.
+Sys., 252 Mich.
 App.
-59, 651 N.W.2d 127 (2002) (municipally chartered retirement system a public body subject to FOIA).
+59, 651 N.W.2d 127 (2002) (municipally chartered retirement system is a public body subject to FOIA).
 One example of a body which has been held to be included in this definition is the President's Council of State Colleges and Universities, which is wholly funded by state universities and colleges.
 1979-80 Op.
-Att'y Gen. 255, 262 (1979); but see Kubick v.
-Child and Family Services of Michigan Inc., 171 Mich.
+Att'y Gen. 255, 262 (1979).
+But see Kubick v.
+Child & Family Servs. of Mich.
+Inc., 171 Mich.
 App.
-304, 429 N.W.
-2d 881 (1988) (government funding that amounts to less than half the total funding of a corporation does not amount to primary funding and such entity is not a public body for FOIA purposes).
+304, 429 N.W.2d 881 (1988) (government funding that amounts to less than half the total funding of a corporation does not amount to primary funding and such entity is not a public body for FOIA purposes).
 Also included is a state-funded university, such as the University of Michigan.
-Booth Newspapers Inc. v.
-University of Michigan Board of Regents, supra, 507 N.W.2d at 431.
+Booth Newspapers, Inc. v.
+Univ. of Mich.
+Bd. of Regents, 507 N.W.2d 422, 431 (1993).
 But see Mich.
 Comp.
 Laws Ann. § 15.243(x) (exemption for documents concerning certain universities' presidential searches).

-A public body under the FOIA also includes any body that is "primarily funded" by or through state or local authority.
+A public body under the FOIA also includes anybody that is "primarily funded" by or through a state or local authority.
 Jackson v.
-Eastern Michigan University Foundation, 215 Mich.
+E. Mich.
+Univ.
+Found., 215 Mich.
 App.
-240, 544 N.W.
-2d 737 (1996).
+240, 544 N.W.2d 737 (1996).
 This is true regardless of whether the funding comes from one source or several.
 Scalfani v.
 Domestic Violence Escape, 255 Mich.
 App.
 683, 660 N.W.2d 97 (2003) (legislative use of the word "authority" in the statute embraces the plural form as well).
 The term "funded" has been held not to include public monies paid in exchange for goods provided or services rendered.
 Breighner v.
-Michigan High School Athletic Ass'n, 471 Mich.
-217, 683 N.W.2d 639 (2004) (private, nonprofit association of state high schools financed in part by public monies in exchange for scheduling and event hosting services not a public body subject to FOIA); see also State Defender Union Employees v.
-Legal Aid and Defender Ass'n of Detroit, 230 Mich.
+Mich.
+High Sch.
+Athletic Ass'n, 471 Mich.
+217, 683 N.W.2d 639 (2004) (private, nonprofit association of state high schools financed in part by public monies in exchange for scheduling and event hosting services not a public body subject to FOIA); see also State Defender Union Emps. v.
+Legal Aid & Defender Ass'n of Detroit, 230 Mich.
 App.
-426, 584 N.W.
-2d 359 (1998) (private, nonprofit corporation established to provide legal services to indigent persons not a public body subject to FOIA); Howell Education Association v.
-Howell Board of Education, 287 Mich.
+426, 584 N.W.2d 359 (1998) (private, nonprofit corporation established to provide legal services to indigent persons not a public body subject to FOIA); Howell Educ.
+Ass’n v.
+Howell Bd. of Educ., 287 Mich.
 App.
-228, 789 N.W.
-2d 495 (2010) (teachers’ emails regarding their union activities had nothing to do with their official governmental capacity and therefore were not covered by FOIA).
+228, 789 N.W.2d 495 (2010) (teachers’ emails regarding their union activities had nothing to do with their official governmental capacity and therefore were not covered by FOIA).

 The Public Records Act is silent as to whether these groups' records are open.
 See Mont.
 Code Ann. § 2-6-1002(10).
 However, the state constitution guarantees public access to the records of "public bodies" defined under the open meetings law as bodies "or organizations or agencies supported in whole or in part by public funds," Mont.
 Code Ann. § 2-3-203(1), and the Supreme Court used definitions found in the Montana Procurement Act to conclude that an advisory committee of the Department of Corrections was subject to the constitutional right to know in Great Falls Tribune Co.
 Inc. v.
 Day, 289 Mont 155, 959 P.2d 508 (1998).
 Thus, a requesting party should argue that these entities are covered by the Public Records Act, particularly if they receive public funds.
 See also Bryan v.
 Yellowstone Co.
 Elem.
 Sch.
 Dist.
 No. 2, 312 Mont.
 257, 60 P.3d 381 (2002) (Montana Supreme Court held that a committee created by a school district to research a proposition and submit a recommendation to the school board was a public or governmental body subject to the right to know provision of the Montana Constitution and held the documents submitted by the committee were public documents subject to disclosure).